ShuyingHan/105-Unit3/README.md

 # 105-Unit3

-This is a repository containing a python notebook for data compilation instructions and sample datasets for Prof. Gotzler's Fall ENGL105.004 at the University of Carolina, Chapel Hill.
+This is a repository containing a python notebook for data compilation instructions and sample datasets for scientist and data analyst.

 The material in the respository offered a detailed intruction and a sample for scientists to generate target subset csv file from large data frame that would contribute to future research.